TheoKanning/SatisfactoryOptimizer/README.md

 Inputs Remaining:
 Iron Ore: 0.00

-Produced Components:
+Produced:
 Reinforced Iron Plate: 5.00
 ```
 `Recipes Used` shows how many machines need to run each recipe.
 `Inputs Remaining` shows which resources run out first and limit production.
-`Produced Components` shows all the produced components, not just those with a score.
+`Produced` shows all the produced components, not just those with a score.

 ## Linear Optimization
 I modelled the recipe production ratios as a [linear programming](https://www.analyticsvidhya.com/blog/2017/02/lintroductory-guide-on-linear-programming-explained-in-simple-english/) problem.